based2/KB/network/ip_filter.md

 block from any to 45.86.86.0/24
 # https://threatfox.abuse.ch/browse/malware/win.unidentified_111/
 block from any to 45.86.86.29
+# mon-assure-renouvellement-espace[.fr] (registrar: IONOS SE
+block from any to 45.86.86.121
 # https://red.flag.domains/posts/2024-04-04/ information-retard-redistrubution[.fr] (registrar: IONOS SE
 block from any to 45.86.86.249
 # https://threatfox.abuse.ch/browse/malware/win.cobalt_strike/